Factsheet: Managing Disputes About Medical Treatment Decision-Making

 Medical treatment disputes in aged care

 As a person nears the end of their life, disagreements sometimes occur about their medical treatment.
-In aged care, these disputes generally arise when there is disagreement between an aged care worker (or health professional) and a person (or, if the person lacks capacity, their family or substitute decision-maker) about a treatment decision.
-Examples include:
+In aged care, these disputes generally arise when there is disagreement between an aged care worker (or health professional) and a person (or, if the person lacks capacity, their family or substitute decision-maker) about a medical treatment decision.

 - An aged care worker believes a resident’s family or substitute decision-maker is making treatment decisions contrary to the resident’s preferences or best interests.